alecthomas/entityx/README.md

 events.subscribe<Collision>(debug_collisions);
 ```

+#### Builtin events

+Several events are emitted by EntityX itself:

+- `EntityCreatedEvent` - emitted when a new Entity has been created.
+  - `Entity entity` - Newly created Entity.
+- `EntityDestroyedEvent` - emitted when an Entity is *about to be* destroyed.
+  - `Entity entity` - Entity about to be destroyed.
+- `ComponentAddedEvent<T>` - emitted when a new component is added to an entity.
+  - `Entity entity` - Entity that component was added to.
+  - `boost::shared_ptr<T> component` - The component added.

+#### Implementation notes

-There can be more than one subscriber for an event; each one will be called.
+- There can be more than one subscriber for an event; each one will be called.
+- Event objects are destroyed after delivery, so references should not be retained.

 ### Manager (tying it all together)